Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Whiteshell Provincial Park

-Located in southeastern Manitoba near the Ontario border, Whiteshell Provincial Park is known for dozens of lakes and rivers, Canadian Shield topography, and pristine forests and hiking trails.
+Located in southeastern Manitoba near the Ontario border, Whiteshell Provincial Park is known for dozens of lakes and rivers, Canadian Shield topography, pristine forests, and hiking trails.

 In particular, Whiteshell, Canada is known for West Hawk Lake, the Mantario Trail, Hunt Lake Hiking Trail, McGillivray Falls, Falcon Lake. and Falcon Ridge Ski Slopes.